kasia-kobalczyk/kasia-kobalczyk.github.io/content/publications/articles/informed_meta_learning/index.md

 ![imgage](featured.png)

-In noisy and low-data regimes prevalent in real-world applications, a key challenge of machine learning lies in effectively incorporating inductive biases that promote data efficiency and robustness.
-Meta-learning and informed ML stand out as two approaches for incorporating prior knowledge into ML pipelines.
-While the former relies on a purely data-driven source of priors, the latter is guided by prior domain knowledge.
-In this paper, we formalise a hybrid paradigm, informed meta-learning, facilitating the incorporation of priors from unstructured knowledge representations, such as natural language; thus, unlocking complementarity in cross-task knowledge sharing of humans and machines.
-We establish the foundational components of informed meta-learning and present a concrete instantiation of this framework--the Informed Neural Process.
-Through a series of experiments, we demonstrate the potential benefits of informed meta-learning in improving data efficiency, robustness to observational noise and task distribution shifts.
+A significant challenge in machine learning, particularly in noisy and low-data environments, lies in effectively incorporating inductive biases to enhance data efficiency and robustness.
+Despite the success of informed machine learning methods, designing algorithms with explicit inductive biases remains largely a manual process.
+In this work, we explore how prior knowledge represented in its native formats, e.g. in natural language, can be integrated into machine learning models in an automated manner.
+Inspired by the learning to learn principles of meta-learning, we consider the approach of learning to integrate knowledge via conditional meta-learning, a paradigm we refer to as informed meta-learning.
+We introduce and motivate theoretically the principles of informed meta-learning enabling automated and controllable inductive bias selection.
+To illustrate our claims, we implement an instantiation of informed meta-learning--the Informed Neural Process, and empirically demonstrate the potential benefits and limitations of informed meta-learning in improving data efficiency and generalisation.